roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  She shouldn't be the woman I want sucking my dick.
 I should remember her for all the good things, and not immediately think of nasty thoughts.
 I should remember her riding her bike next to me on the bike trail, and not imagining her riding my cock like an animal.
 I should appreciate all the times I came home after a rough day at school, only for her to give me her tight, squishy hugs.
 I shouldn't be thinking about how savagely I would fuck her juicy tits.
 I should remember all the home cooked meals she made for me, not the fact that I want to bend her over the kitchen table and drive my cock into her juicy ass.
 In my younger days, she would get on her knees and put a band-aid on my skinned knee.
 Now, as a full grown young man, all I could do was imagine her on her knees, swallowing mouthful after mouthful of my cum as it burst from my pulsing dick.
 I remember going to her bedroom during thunderstorms when I was very young, looking for refuge from the booming thunder.
 Now, at the thought of her in bed, all I could do was imagine her naked, her lying on her side, the thin bed sheet barely covering her lower half, her massive boobs stacked on top of each other, that teasing smile on her face as she curled her finger at me, urging me to join her on the bed.
 I literally had to shake these thoughts out of my head.
 She was my mother!
 It was so messed up.
 Despite everything that had happened between us, I shouldn't let those good motherly memories fade away, replaced with thoughts of her with a sexual tone.
 I had to grow up and move on.
 No son should imagine what his mother is like in the bedroom, but I was a different animal, apparently.
 And in my defense, most moms weren't like mine.
 It's not like I could share this struggle with anyone.
 This lust for her was so indecent, people would never even hear me out.

  But I had been made stronger.
 Despite Mom's efforts to bring me down, I emerged stronger.
 My will had become iron.
 Despite her twisted games, I was a better man now.
 And that man had found true happiness, complete peace, in another girl.
 In a more healthy, appropriate relationship.
 Despite Mom's efforts, I had emerged on the other side, at complete peace.
-Report_Story #3